 Sellers avoid giving warranties.
 Sellers argue that warranties are redundant if the buyer and their advisors undertake adequate due diligence.
 If forced, sellers try to limit the warranties’ scope and cap their liability.
 Sellers usually retain the opportunity to remedy, i.e. fix, any breaches of warranties, providing they can do so within a specified time.

 If you want to retain employees and/or avoid claims then you will need to deal with employment law issues arising on the purchase.
-We will report to you on the position and enable you to make decisions.
-For example we can:
+Important steps to take will include :-

-- Review existing employment contracts: and highlight any onerous terms which may impede you, such as variations to the terms and bonus entitlements;
+- Review existing employment contracts – highlight any onerous terms such as variations to the terms and bonus entitlements;

-If you are buying a business, whether the entire shares or assets of a business, get in touch with us for a discussion and a fee quote.
+If you are buying a business, whether the entire shares or the assets of the business, get in touch with us for a discussion and a fee quote.